concur/developer.concur.com/api-reference-deprecated/old-auth/old-auth.markdown

 This API will be deprecated as per our [policy](https://developer.concur.com/tools-support/reference/deprecation-policy.html) on **Februrary 4, 2017**.

+For any new development please refer to the new authentication documentation [here](/api-reference/authentication/authentication.html)

 * [Access tokens](#access-tokens)
 	* [Verb and URIs](#verbs-and-uris)